 • Up-skilling our members by running forums, skills workshops and funding training attendance

-To become involved in Awareness, people are welcome to join the network and, as members, can be notified of upcoming meetings, projects, forums, events and opportunities to provide feedback from a consumer point of view to improve services.
+To become involved in Awareness, people are welcome to join the network.
+Members are notified of upcoming meetings, projects, forums, events and opportunities to provide feedback from a consumer point of view to improve services.
 People who do not identify with having personal experience of mental illness or addictions, but who would like to support the network in what we do, are welcome to become Friends of Awareness.
 Family members, support workers and clinical staff can all become Friends of Awareness, as can organisations.
 If you would like to become a member please contact us.

 Find out more